stefek99/wings-integration/README.md

     6. Contract cannot sell tokens before startTimestamp, after endTimestamp;
     7. Contract cannot sell tokens above hard cap;
     8. Project owner must be able to withdraw collected ETH only after the crowdsale completed successfully and only to the fundingAddress provided in start();
-    9. If the crowdsale failed or cancelled, all participants should have an ability to refund their ETH;
+    9. If the crowdsale failed or is cancelled, all participants should have an ability to refund their ETH;

 ### Specification

 Custom crowdsale contract **must** be derived from `BasicCrowdsale` contract which, in turn, is derived from `ICrowdsaleProcessor` which, in turn, is derived from `Ownable` (from zeppelin-solidity library) and `HasManager` contracts.

-**Difference between owner and manager:** Owner is typically the address of contract creator's account, manager is the address of the contract to which some acrtions are delegated.
+**Difference between owner and manager:** Owner is typically the address of contract creator's account, manager is the address of the contract to which some actions are delegated.
 So effectively crowdsale contracts have 2 owners with different access rights.

 `BasicCrowdsale` ([see src](https://github.com/WingsDao/3rd-party-integration/blob/master/BasicCrowdsale.sol)) implements default behavior of custom crowdsale, but BasicCrowdsale.start(...) and BasicCrowdsale.stop() functions **must** be called (via `super` mechanism) if appropriate methods are overriden in derived contracts.